arangrhie/merfin/README.md

   Memory usage can be limited, within reason, by sacrificing kmer lookup speed.
 If the lookup table requires more memory than allowed, the program exits with an error.
-    -memory m   Don't use more than m GB memory
+  -memory1 m   Don't use more than m GB memory for loading seqmers -memory2 m   Don't use more than m GB memory for loading readmers

   -lookup optional input vector of probabilities.